The SFrame format

 Name of SFrame FDE typeValueDescription

-SFRAME_FDE_TYPE_PCINC0Unwinders perform a
+SFRAME_FDE_TYPE_PCINC0Stacktracers perform a

 (PC >= FRE_START_ADDR) to look up a matching FRE.

-SFRAME_FDE_TYPE_PCMASK1Unwinders perform a
+SFRAME_FDE_TYPE_PCMASK1Stacktracers perform a

 (PC % REP_BLOCK_SIZE

 >= FRE_START_ADDR) to look up a matching FRE.
-REP_BLOCK_SIZE is the size in bytes of the repeating block of program instructions.
+REP_BLOCK_SIZE is the size in bytes of the repeating block of program instructions and is encoded via sfde_func_rep_size in the SFrame FDE.

-2.3.3 The SFrame FRE types
+2.3.3 The SFrame FRE Types

 A real world application can have functions of size big and small.
-SFrame format defines three types of SFrame FRE entries to represent the stack trace information for such a variety of function sizes.
+SFrame format defines three types of SFrame FRE entries to effeciently encode the stack trace information for such a variety of function sizes.
 These representations vary in the number of bits needed to encode the start address offset in the SFrame FRE.

 The following constants are defined and used to identify the SFrame FRE types: